 Cruise Ship Vertigo

-Have you heard of post cruise ship Vertigo?
+Have you heard of the post-cruise ship Vertigo?
 Ever had the feeling and motion you were still on a cruise ship out in the sea?
-Or a feeling of vertigo, disequilibrium, imbalance or even ‘brain fog’?
+Or a sense of vertigo, disequilibrium, imbalance or even ‘brain fog’?

 What is the cause?